lndgalante/minecraft-node/README.md

 - [ ] Automatic deploy to mount a server on Heroku

 - [x] Take input to do admin commands like `/op name`

+- [ ] Detect if the server is on a 64-bit computer & using 64-bit Java to add `-d64` flag